ashesh2512/numa_api/README.md

 To build, run `make` from `numa_api` home directory.

 ## Supported functionality
-1.  `get_cpu_affinity_to_pid` - Given a process id, get the CPU the process id is running on
+1.  `get_cpu_affinity_to_pid` - Given a process id, get the CPU the process id is running on.
+By default this function prints GPU affinity for the PID.
-2.  `get_gpu_affinity_to_pid_Frontier` - Given a process id, get the GPU the process id is running on for Frontier node architecure
+2.  `get_gpu_affinity_to_pid_Frontier` - Given a process id, get the GPU the process id is running on for Frontier node architecure.
+By default this function prints CPU affinity for the PID.

 ## Use in Python script
 The below code snippet highlights the important aspects of working with `numa_api`.
 We use `ctypes` to call functions in the `numa_api` library.